GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 {% Aside 'caution' %}

-Host permissions are still required if the extension wants to *redirect* a request or modify headers on it.
+Host permissions are still required if the extension wants to *redirect* a request or modify its headers.
 The `declarativeNetRequestWithHostAccess` permission always requires host permissions to the request URL and initiator to act on a request.

 {% endAside %}

 When extensions require host permissions for these use cases, we recommend a "tiered" permissions strategy.
-This means implementing the extension's core functionality without using these permissions; putting the more advanced use cases behind an `"optional_host_permission"`.
+This means implementing the extension's core functionality without using these permissions; putting the more advanced use cases behind an `"optional_host_permissions"` pattern.

 This approach allows privacy-conscious users to withhold those permissions and still use much of the extension's functionality.
 This means that developers can implement many common use cases, such as